Enchilada suiza is a spicy chicken casserole with creamy sauce and melted cheese. Get my recipe and make white chicken enchiladas for dinner!

-The best way to make sure your vegetables are blackened evenly is to check on them every few minutes.
-To prevent the veggies from burning, occasionally use tongs to turn them over.
-Remember to peel and discard the poblano skin – it’s too tough to eat.
+To prevent the veggies from burning, check on them every couple of minutes, and occasionally use tongs to turn them over.
+Also, before you make the sauce, remember to peel and discard the poblano skin – it’s too tough to eat.

-When pureéing the ingredients, make sure there aren’t any big lumps.
-You want your sauce to be nice and smooth.
+When pureéing the ingredients, make sure there aren’t any big chunks; suiza sauce should be perfectly smooth.
 Since the vegetables have all been cooked, this should be pretty easy!
-Your end result should be a zesty tomatillo cream sauce.
+Your end result should be a zesty, creamy tomatillo sauce.

 Frying the tortillas